• Skip to content

 If your child avoids challenges, encourage them to sort tasks into those they find easy and those they find difficult.
 Your child might prefer to do ‘easier’ tasks first to build confidence before tackling the more difficult tasks.
 Or your child might want to do the most challenging tasks first, before they’re too tired.

 If your child is struggling with an assignment, you could help them approach the problem positively by getting them to pinpoint what they’re finding difficult.
-From there, you can brainstorm some solutions together, weighing up the pros and cons of the different options to find the best one.
+From there, you can brainstorm solutions together, weighing up the pros and cons of different options to find the best one.
 You can also help your child identify people or resources that could help them further.

 It can help to think of yourself as your child’s coach.
 You can support your child by creating the right time, environment and approach for homework, but doing the work is ultimately your child’s responsibility.
 If you do the homework for your child, your child won’t develop important academic skills.
 They also won’t learn how to handle challenges like lack of time, conflicting priorities or tasks they don’t understand.